rubengamboa/4820-slides/ch03-design-theory.Rmd

 * How do we know which dependencies hold on $R_1$?

-> * For a given possible MVD (and there are exponentially many), you can construct a a tableaux as before
+> * For a given possible MVD (and there are exponentially many), you can construct a a tableau as before
 * Then run the chase algorithm and see if you find a **row** that supports the MVD

 > * The FDs follow the same process
-* Set up a tableaux as in the lossless join process
+* Set up a tableau as in the lossless join process
-* Chase the tableaux, and make sure the final tableaux has the same values in the given **columns**
+* Chase the tableau, and make sure the final tableau has the same values in the given **columns**